Search

 percussionist

 Vivi Vassileva discovered percussion on a beach in Bulgaria.
-At the age of 13 she won a first prize in the national competition "Jugend Musiziert".
-She studied with Martin Grubinger, earned international prizes, including 2 special prizes at the 63rd ARD competition for her outstanding performance as the youngest semifinalist.
-Performances as a soloist with orchestras and her own ensembles followed.
-With her own compositions for percussion she won the 1st prize in the 2016 competition of the Kulturkreis Gasteig.
-In the fall of 2017 Vivi Vassileva was awarded the Bavarian Art Promotion Prize.
-In March 2019, she made her debut with her percussion quartet at the Berlin Philharmonie.
-The composer Oriol Cruixent wrote the concerto for percussion and orchestra "Oraculum" for her, the world premiere took place in April 2019 in Wuppertal.
-In February 2022 she performed the world premiere of the concerto for percussion and orchestra "Recycling Concerto" by G. A. Mayrhofer with the Württ.
+At the age of 13, she won first prize in the national "Jugend Musiziert" competition.
+She studied with Martin Grubinger and won international prizes, including 2 special prizes at the 63rd ARD competition for her outstanding performance as the youngest semi-finalist.
+This was followed by performances as a soloist with orchestras and her own ensembles.
+She won 1st prize in the 2016 Kulturkreis Gasteig competition with her own compositions for percussion.
+In the fall of 2017, Vivi Vassileva was awarded the Bavarian Art Promotion Prize.
+In March 2019, she made her debut at the Berlin Philharmonie with her percussion quartet.
+The composer Oriol Cruixent wrote the concerto for percussion and orchestra "Oraculum" for her, the world premiere took place in Wuppertal in April 2019.
+In February 2022, she played the world premiere of the concerto for percussion and orchestra "Recycling Concerto" by G. A. Mayrhofer with the Württ.
 Philharmonie Reutlingen under Alexander Liebreich.
-In Dortmund, Vivi Vassileva performs the world premiere of her commissioned work by Claas Krause with the Extasi-Ensemble dpie in 2022.
+In Dortmund, Vivi Vassileva will perform the world premiere of her commissioned work by Claas Krause with the Extasi Ensemble in 2022.
 In 20/21 and 21/22 she will be presented as a "Great Talent" at the Konzerthaus Wien and will make her debut at the Philharmonie Essen in 2022.
-From the season 21/22 she was invited for the "Junge Wilden" at the Konzerthaus Dortmund.
+From the 21/22 season, she has been invited to join the "Junge Wilden" at the Konzerthaus Dortmund.

 Titus Engel